xintenseapple/community-ms3-firmware/README.md

 Any branches for new features, feature bugfixes, or original bugfixes should be created using the **feature/\[NAME\]**, **feature-bugfix/\[NAME\]**, or **original-bugfix/\[NAME\]** formats respectively.
-When complete, these can be merged into their respective base branch.
+When complete, these can be merged into their respective base branches.

 ### Main Branch
 The **main** branch receives changes ONLY when there is a new release in the **features**, **feature-bugfixes**, or